NJIT-WIS/project-management-github-activity/README.md

 ## Put your items here
 ### Things you understand so far
-1. Add items to the list
+1. I know how to make ssh keys
 ### Things you don't understand about what we are doing / web development.
 1. Don't understand forking
 2. Don't Understand Oracle Cloud